 Hannah is a collector of stories focusing on community and sustainability, sharing photographic and audio vignettes of ordinary moments.

 Based in Dartmouth, Hannah is a respected member of the arts scene in Nova Scotia.
 Her work is an investigation of community infrastructure and the relationships between user and object.
-In the past five years she has had public exhibitions in Toronto and Halifax, a selection of images published in the international photography magazine Silvershotz Folio, and in 2009, she was short-listed for the Mayor’s award in Contemporary Art in the Halifax Regional Municipality.
+She has had public exhibitions in Toronto and Halifax, a selection of images published in the international photography magazine Silvershotz Folio, and in 2009, she was short-listed for the Mayor’s award in Contemporary Art in the Halifax Regional Municipality.

 Throughout her career in photography, Hannah has continued to pursue both an aesthetic vision along with specific inquiries into digital imaging and design, to allow herself to grow in a contemporary world of image making.